Molecule identified in mice could become future target for new drugs in humans

 Results from those studies could be available within a couple of years, Hotamisligil predicted, after which human trials would be needed on potential drugs or nutrients that could regulate PKR.

 This study was supported by a grant from the National Institutes of Health.
-The first author was Takahisa Nakamura, a research fellow in the HSPH Department of Genetics and Complex Diseases who was supported by a Human Frontier Science Program Fellowship Award and the Uehara Memorial Foundation.
+The first author was Takahisa Nakamura, a research fellow in the HSPH Department of Molecular Metabolism who was supported by a Human Frontier Science Program Fellowship Award and the Uehara Memorial Foundation.
 Other co-authors are supported by fellowships from the Japan Society for the Promotion of Science and the American Diabetes Association.

 “Double-stranded RNA-dependent Protein Kinase Links Pathogen Sensing with Stress and Metabolic Homeostasis,” Takahisa Nakamura, Masato Furuhashi, Ping Li, Haiming Cao, Gurol Tuncman, Nahum Sonenberg, Cem Gorgun, and Gökhan Hotamisligil.
 Cell, February 5, 2010.